ihrke/2016-placebo-tdcs-study/README.md

                 NA's   :1
 ~~~

+Variables are coded as follows (all arousal ratings on a scale from 1-10):

+- `Participant` - number of the participant
+- `BL_before` - arousal rating in the baseline session ("N") before the experiment
+- `BL_after` - arousal rating in the baseline session ("N") after the experiment
+- `A_before` - arousal rating in the low-uncertainty session ("A") before the experiment
+- `A_after` - arousal rating in the low-uncertainty session ("A") after the experiment
+- `B_before` - arousal rating in the high-uncertainty session ("B") before the experiment
+- `B_after` - arousal rating in the high-uncertainty session ("B") after the experiment

 ### Data from Reinforcement learning task (learning phase)

 data from the three different sessions are stored in three variables